-Our net current assets increased from RMB986.2 million as at 31 December 2017 to RMB1,100.5 million as at 31 December 2018 primarily due to (i) an increase of RMB258.2 million in trade, retention and bills receivable mainly because we recognised revenue from a significant number of bridge cable projects during the 4th quarter of 2018 including Egongyan Railway Bridge, Qatar Stadium, Qimen Port Bridge and Shenhai Fisheries anchoring cable, the receivables of which remained outstanding as at 31 December 2018; (ii) an increase of RMB20.9 million in restricted bank deposits; (iii) an increase of RMB39.3 million in inventories primarily due to an increase in work-in-progress and finished goods inventories mainly due to increased in sales orders and an increase in finished goods that are yet to be delivered; and (iv) an increase of RMB250.5 million in prepayment, deposits and other receivables mainly due to an increase in prepayment to our suppliers to help secure favourable treatment in terms of pricing and supply of raw materials, partially offset by (v) an increase of RMB166.4 million in trade and bills payables mainly as a result of (a) an increase in trade payables for purchases of raw materials; and (b) an increase in bills payables for working capital purposes in our Cable Business; and (vi) an increase in bank borrowings of RMB297.6 million.
+Our net current assets increased from RMB986.2 million as at 31 December 2017 to RMB1,064.0 million as at 30 June 2018 primarily due to (i) an increase of RMB225.4 million in trade, retention and bills receivable mainly because we completed several large projects during the first half of 2018, the receivables of which remained outstanding as of 30 June 2018; (ii) an increase of RMB49.0 million in restricted bank deposits; and (iii) an increase of RMB44.0 million in prepayment, deposits and other receivables, partially offset by (iv) an increase of RMB119.6 million in trade and bills payables as a result of (a) an increase in trade payables for purchases of raw materials and (b) an increase in bills payables for working capital purposes in our Cable Business and (v) an increase in bank borrowings of RMB141.4 million.

-Our net current assets increased from RMB847.2 million as of 31 December 2016 to RMB986.2 million as at 31 December 2017 primarily due to (i) an increase of RMB461.0 million in prepayment, deposits and other receivables due to an increase in prepayment to our suppliers to help secure favourable treatment in terms of pricing and supply of raw materials and increase in tender deposits for projects under our Cable Business, partially offset by (ii) a decrease of RMB89.0 million in inventories mainly because we drew down our raw materials inventories as we made prepayments to suppliers to secure the supply and price of raw materials, (iii) an increase in bank borrowings of RMB96.0 million, and (iv) a decrease in cash and cash equivalents of RMB91.3 million.
+Our net current assets increased from RMB846.1 million as of 31 December 2016 to RMB986.2 million as at 31 December 2017 primarily due to (i) an increase of RMB461.0 million in prepayment, deposits and other receivables due to an increase in prepayment to our suppliers to help secure favourable treatment in terms of pricing and supply of raw materials and increase in tender deposits for projects under our Cable Business, partially offset by (ii) a decrease of RMB89.0 million in inventories mainly as we drew down our raw materials inventories because we made prepayments to suppliers to secure the supply and price of raw materials, (iii) an increase in bank borrowings of RMB96.0 million and (iv) a decrease in cash and cash equivalents of RMB91.3 million.